mtuskan/android_app_project_sprint_1/README.md

     - Student Clubs Button: URL links for UWT student clubs.
     - Home Button: Redirects back to the home page.

+   Graphic Design:

+    - Finished icon for the app and a logo specific to DawgsTeCSSuport design aesthetic.

 Work-in-Progress Features:

     - Study Tips Button in (Resources Activity): -Might crash application